My Library Account Login

 Before your scheduled library session, you will be sent the link for your class’ assignment guide and if you requested a marked library assignment you will receive:

-- a PDF copy of your class’ library assignment (if requested)
+- a PDF copy of your class’ library assignment

 - an email asking for permission to embed a librarian within your Blackboard course to answer any assignment questions.